An A-to-Z guide on Vietnam business registration [Updated 2024]

 The increasing demand for Vietnam business registration is due to Vietnam being an attractive market for both domestic and foreign investors.
 The key attractions of Vietnam, which offer abundant business opportunities in Vietnam, include:

-• Impressive GDP growth rate: According to PwC's "World in 2050" study, Vietnam is projected to achieve the highest annual GDP growth rate worldwide, with GDP growing by an average of 5.3% per year over a 36-year period from 2014 to 2050.
+Impressive GDP growth rate: According to PwC's "World in 2050" study, Vietnam is projected to achieve the highest annual GDP growth rate worldwide, with GDP growing by an average of 5.3% per year over a 36 years from 2014 to 2050.
 The government's stability and economic recovery efforts are highly regarded.

-• Growing consumer market: With a large population and stable economic growth, Vietnam's consumer market is thriving.
-The increase in income and improvement in living standards have driven demand for a wide range of products and services, from daily necessities to luxury goods and high-end services.
+Growing consumer market: With a large population and stable economic growth, Vietnam's consumer market is thriving.
+The increase in income and improvement in living standards has driven demand for a wide range of products and services, from daily necessities to luxury goods and high-end services.

 >>> See more: Vietnam labour law